 For ADHD, there may be improvements in mental and behavioral effects, such as increased attention and decreased impulsiveness and hyperactivity.

-For overweight and obesity, a decrease in appetite may indicate that the drug is working.
+For obesity, a decrease in appetite may indicate that the drug is working.

 What happens when I am travelling?

 When traveling with this medication, it is important to remember to: